 Experience in non-therapeutic roles within mental health support services greatly informs my work.
 It also maintains my awareness of the client's experience of mental health service provision and surrounding factors.
 Therefore, I understand the importance of respect, autonomy and kindness in delivering a therapeutic service.

 I welcome enquiries from: men, women, those who identify at other points on the gender spectrum (including men, women, and non-binary people), and those who reject it completely.
-I offer a LGBTQIA+ friendly service, in addition to working in a way that welcomes persons from a diverse range of ethic backgrounds (including working with Interpreters).
+I offer a LGBTQIA+ affirmative service, in addition to working in a way that welcomes persons from a diverse range of ethnic backgrounds (including working with Interpreters).